NOTE for exam invigilators. This is the only document that students are allowed to bring into the exam. The document should be:

 EIA Project_IDL_H00142885_Ahmed Heiba.docx

-I have improved my understanding of the fact that The CEEQUAL scheme is in fact a very useful tool as it assesses all types of civil engineering projects which other scheme do not, but as expected the scheme has downsides similar to other schemes which I have covered in my Supplementary Evidence.
+I have improved my understanding of the fact that The CEEQUAL scheme is, in fact, a very useful tool as it assesses all types of civil engineering projects, which other schemes do not, but as expected, the scheme has downsides similar to other schemes, which I have covered in my Supplementary Evidence.

-The explanation and supplementary evidence above shows that I have gained considerable understanding and practical experience of evaluating and assessing design and planning considerations for measuring sustainable development.
-The CEEQUAL assessment helped me understand the significance of responsibilities in the planning, design and operations of a construction project and how they specifically ensure environment friendly practices.
-To further refine my skills and prowess regarding professional responsibilities as a construction engineer or consultant I believe I need to undertake further studies and research that should prove fruitful for me in future as well.
+The explanation and supplementary evidence above show that I have gained considerable understanding and practical experience in evaluating and assessing design and planning considerations for measuring sustainable development.
+The CEEQUAL assessment helped me understand the significance of responsibilities in the planning, designing and operating of a construction project and how they specifically ensure environment-friendly practices.
+To further refine my skills and prowess regarding professional responsibilities as a construction engineer or consultant, I need to undertake further studies and research that would prove fruitful.

-I have gained an insight into the core strengths and weaknesses of the CEEQUAL measurement and analysis tool and this particular analysis would prove beneficial for me in my future endeavors as a civil engineer.
-My recommendations on refinement to this tool might prove fruitful in future enhancements to this analysis model which will contribute significantly to sustainability objectives.
+I have gained an insight into the core strengths and weaknesses of the CEEQUAL measurement and analysis tool.
+This particular analysis would benefit me in my future endeavours as a civil engineer.
+My recommendations on refinement to this tool might prove fruitful in future enhancements to this analysis model, which will contribute significantly to sustainability objectives.

-For the evaluation of progress in the sustainability arena, it is important that the measurement indicator sets and types be finalized in CEEQUAL measurement, as the kind of indicator set and the measurement criteria is considerably significant when it comes to the assessment of building feasibility.
-There are various tools available and the inadequacies and limitations can greatly result in the sustainability ratings not being effective.
-An integrated assessment CEEQUAL system should be developed which make use of an effective indicator set and predict accurate feasibility which can be also be used to measure the performance of each and every component or element in the construction project.
+To evaluate progress in the sustainability arena, the measurement indicator sets, and types must be finalized in CEEQUAL measurement, as the kind of indicator set and the measurement criteria are considerably significant when assessing building feasibility.
+There are various tools available, and the inadequacies and limitations can greatly result in the sustainability ratings not being effective.
+An integrated assessment CEEQUAL system should be developed, which uses an effective indicator set and predicts accurate feasibility, which can also be used to measure the performance of every component or element in the construction project.
 Benchmarks and performance criteria can then be established once the overall performance has been measured.
-An integrated tool would be able to measure all three components of sustainable development including people, environment and the economy.
+An integrated tool would be able to measure all three components of sustainable development, including people, environment and the economy.
 The indicator possesses the attributes of reliability, relevance, measurability, understandably transparent and repeatability.